nicolewhite/nicolewhite.github.io_old/_posts/2014-06-30-create-shiny-app-neo4j-graphene.md

 ```

 The URL, username, and password for the database are under the Connection tab in your GrapheneDB dashboard.
 In `server.R`, each input is referenced by whatever you named it in `ui.R`.
 In `ui.R`, each output is referenced by whatever you named it in `server.R`.
 Again, the Shiny tutorials and articles explain all of this very well.
 Both [startGraph](http://nicolewhite.github.io/RNeo4j/docs/start-graph.html) and [cypher](http://nicolewhite.github.io/RNeo4j/docs/cypher.html) are functions in my RNeo4j package.

+Each time the user changes one of the inputs, the code inside `renderTable()` is re-run to update the output with the user's new inputs.

 My `if-else` logic in `server.R` is handling the different data types that can be returned by `input$categories`: